-Part-time teachers may hold units, middle management allowances and the careers allowance at the full rate whereas the service increment and the high priority teacher supply allowance are examples of payments where the entitlement is pro rated.
+Part-time teachers may hold units, middle management allowances, careers allowance, and the service increment at the full rate, whereas the high priority teacher supply allowance is pro-rated.

-Permanent part-time teachers receive their increments as they move up the salary scale on an annual basis whereas non-permanent part-time teachers receive their increment when they have accumulated sufficient service.
+Permanent part-time teachers receive their increments as they move up the salary scale on an annual basis whereas non-permanent part-time teachers receive their increments when they have accumulated sufficient service.
 This is 1000 hours under the STCA (4.2.3.(d)(iii)) and 950 hours under the ASTCA (3.26.5.(b)).

 Part-time teachers may receive salary in addition to their normal hours of employment.
 A part-time teacher may have part of their position permanent and other hours for a year which are not tenured.
 The teacher's pay advice notice will show this by showing their pay as two lines on the payslip, one for the permanent job and another for the untenured hours.

 Another example is when a part-time teacher is requested to work additional part-time hours.
 If these additional hours are for a period shorter than four weeks, these hours will be paid at 1/855 of the appropriate salary rate including holiday pay.
 When the employment is for a period longer than four weeks, the teacher must receive written confirmation of this and the salary is recalculated on the basis of the total hours now worked.

 A common situation is that a part-time teacher may be asked to do some relief.
 In that situation the work is treated as a separate job and the payment is based on 1/190 for a day or 1/950 per hour inclusive of holiday pay.